Biophysical Genetic Design Automation Technology

 Objectives of PLATE

-The aim of PLATE is to integrate all those computational methods into a coherent design environment for the synthetic biology researcher in academia and in industry.
+The aim of PLATE is to integrate all those computational methods into a coherent design environment for synthetic biology researchers in academia and industry.

 The resulting PLATE software suite follows a modular approach where different analysis types and different design methods can be selected according to the specific needs of a given academic or industrial project.